 Stepping inside the house you'll find yourself surrounded by Lord Bearsted’s internationally important art and porcelain collections, with works by artists such as Canaletto, Stubbs and Hogarth.
 Delve deeper and you’ll discover what life was like at Upton in 1938 – read about Lord Bearsted’s passion for art as well as his support for the local community and Jewish causes in Europe.

-Under the chairmanship of Viscount Bearsted, Upton's owner, Shell Oil engaged contemporary artists such as Graham Sutherland and John Piper in the 1930s to create some of the most distinctive advertising material of the century – especially posters.
-Come and see original examples of their work and gain a fascinating insight into Viscount Bearsted, both as a businessman and philanthropist.
+Under the chairmanship of Lord Bearsted, Upton's owner, Shell engaged contemporary artists such as Graham Sutherland and John Piper to create some of the most distinctive advertising material of the century.
+Come and see original art work and gain a fascinating insight into Lord Bearsted, both as a businessman and philanthropist.

 Hallowe'en Trail - Monday 27 October to Sunday 2 November.
 Family fun collecting and crafting for the half term holidays.